 By our guest blogger Dr Vera Barbosa

-I have been attending the Legionella and Environmental Action Platform (L.E.A.P.) event for the past two years and I have been very impressed on both occasions.
-See my previous blog about last year’s event and this one about the first LEAP event I have attended.
+I have been attending the Legionella and Environmental Action Platform (L.E.A.P.) event for the past two years.
+See my previous blog about last year’s event and one about the first LEAP event I attended.

-The event is really useful for Estates people and duty holders and not just for hospitals operators but anyone responsible for the control of Legionella and other dangerous bacteria in their building’s water systems.
+The event is really useful for Estates people, duty holders and anyone responsible for the control of Legionella and other dangerous bacteria in their building’s water systems.

 Legionella is a very important microorganism because it poses danger of death to those infected if they are very young, over 50 and especially males, smokers and those with weakened immune systems.
 Contamination occurs when we inhale Legionella contaminated water droplets/sprays from splashes and showers sprays, but not through drinking the contaminated water.
 It is especially dangerous in a hospital water system and all hospitals in the UK are required to have a Legionella control measure in place.

-This year, L.E.A.P.
-4 will be held in a new venue which I’m sure will be just as exciting and functional as the previous venue in Milton Keynes was.
+This year, LEAP 4 takes place in a new venue, which I’m sure will be just as exciting and functional as the previous venue in Milton Keynes.
 The new venue is the Society of Chemical Industry (SCI) auditorium in Belgravia, London.
 The event will take place on Wednesday 21st June 2016, from 9:15 to 16:45.

-Speakers and experts participating in the event this year are:
+Speakers and experts participating in the LEAP 4

 John Newbold (Former Principal Specialist Inspector for the HSE)